 - Try a dab in refried black beans to add some character.

-- Use in a chili to add sweetness and heat.
+- Use in a chili to add sweetness and heat, and that little “something extra” that will have your friends asking for your recipe.

 - Rub it into some pressed tofu before baking for a spicy and flavorful meat substitute.